DennisSuitters/AuroraCMS/README.md

   - Blacklist IP's that try to access WordPress based files or attempt WordPress.
   - Developer "Lock Down", this stops accounts lower than the developer from taking the website out of "maintenance" or "Coming Soon" modes.
 - Page and Visitor Tracking for Analytics.
+  - Records visit counts per IP, stores IP and Browser Information, with option of clearing data.
 - Progressive Web Application (PWA) Service Worker for Offline Pages.
-- GDPR Privacy Notice Compliancy.
+- GDPR Privacy Notice Compliance.
   - For those providing Services and or Products to Countries that require Privacy Cookie Consent.
 - Website Voice service.
 Ability to add a text to speech reader for visually impaired visitors.
 - Multiple Custom Summernote (WYSIWYG Editor) Addons, created by Diemen Design.